 Simple English definitions for legal terms

-Read a random definition: battered woman
+Read a random definition: a priori assumption

 A derivative lease, also known as a sublease, is when a tenant leases some or all of their rented property to another person for a shorter period of time than their own lease.
 The original tenant still holds the main lease and has the right to take back the property when the sublease ends.
 The person who receives the sublease is called a sublessee or subtenant, while the original tenant is called a sublessor or underlessor.